alexpeachey/sample-rails-application/README.md

 Comments have been added through out several of the configuration files explaining why certain things were done the way they were done.

+## Authentication

+Omniauth with sample Twitter authentication has been added.
+You will need to create an application on Twitter and set the appropriate environment variables.
+See the sample.env for the keys.